spatie/laravel-data/README.md

 }
 ```

-The songs won't be included in the data object when we create it from a model because the closure that provides the data won't be called when transforming the data object.
+The `songs` key won't be included in the resource when transforming it from a model.
+Because the closure that provides the data won't be called when transforming the data object unless we explicitly demand it.

 Now when we transform the data object as such: